X86 instruction listings: Added with 80386

+For instruction forms where the operand size can be inferred from the instruction's arguments (e.g. ADD EAX,EBX can be inferred to have a 32-bit OperandSize due to its use of EAX as an argument), new instruction mnemonics are not needed and not provided.

 Added with 80486

 Added in P5/P6-class processors

-Integer/system instructions that were not present in the basic 80486 instruction set, but were added in processors prior to the introduction of SSE.
+Integer/system instructions that were not present in the basic 80486 instruction set, but were added in various x86 processors prior to the introduction of SSE.
 (Discontinued instructions are not included.)

 Added as instruction set extensions

 Added with x86-64

 These instructions can only be encoded in 64 bit mode.
 They fall in four groups: